quangis/quangis-workflow/README.md

 -   Encodings of the underlying tasks can be found in the [tasks/](tasks/) directory.

-The `transformation-algebra` module can also be used as a command-line interface to manipulate this data.
+The `transforge` module can also be used as a command-line interface to manipulate this data.
 You can also use it to get visualizations and diagnostics information.
-Run `python -m transformation_algebra --help` for a full overview of its capabilities.
+Run `transforge --help` for a full overview of its capabilities.

 -   The `graph` subcommand can use the CCT expressions of the [tools](tools/tools.ttl) to turn [workflow](workflows/) graphs into transformation graphs, and write them to a file or upload them to a graph store.
 For example:
     ```
-    python -m transformation_algebra graph \
+    transforge graph \
         --language=cct --tools=tools/tools.ttl \
         workflows/*.ttl -o output.trig
     ```